 For decades, American industry has made our nation one of the most productive and wealthy in the world.
 Our industry is built on the hard work and expertise of our workforce: hard-working men and women who go to work so that the rest of America can benefit from their effort.
 Even when the work is hazardous, difficult, or time-consuming, our neighbors continue heading into factories and refineries all over Louisiana.

 These places are often the site of an industrial accident:

 If you or a loved one was harmed as a result of workplace negligence, speak with our Lake Charles industrial accident lawyers today.
-Review your options with an attorney for free: dial (888) 493-1629 or use our short online form.
+Dial (888) 493-1629 or use our short online form.

 The Consequences of Industrial Accidents

 Large machines, toxic chemicals, and heavy materials place those who work in industrial settings at a heightened level of risk compared to office workers.
 However, this does not mean it is acceptable when accidents occur.
 Supervisors and corporate executives alike are tasked with keeping their workers as safe as possible—which means paying for their losses once they’ve been hurt.

 It is the duty of employers to prevent work injuries like: